murphygroup/cellorganizer-documentation_old/source/chapters/tutorials.rst

 	% this is the filename to be used to save the model in train_options.model.filename = 'model.mat';

 The option ``train_options.model.filename`` defines where the .mat file containing the resulting model should be saved.
-By setting ``train_options.train.flag`` to ``'all'`` we specify training a model that trains a nuclear shape, cell shape and protein distribution model.
-We can also specify the train flag as ``'framework'`` to train just a nuclear shape and cell shape model (and we would therefore no longer need to provide protein images), or set the flag to ``'nuc'`` and just train a nuclear shape model (and not have to provide cell shape images).
+By setting ``train_options.train.flag`` to ``'all'`` we specify that we want CellOrganizer to train a nuclear shape, cell shape and protein distribution model.
+We can also specify the train flag as ``'framework'`` to train just a nuclear shape and cell shape model (and we would therefore no longer need to provide protein images), or set the flag to ``'nuc'`` and just train a nuclear shape model (and not have to provide either cell shape images or protein images).

 So far we have the bare *minimum* requirements for setting up a model.
 We will set one more option to speed up the tutorial::